 Similar to the fourth generation Pro, the third generation MacBook Air has two distinct versions: The one with an Intel-based processor, released in 2018, and the other with an Apple-based processor, released in 2020.
 It sounds hard to believe, but the release of this third generation marked eight years since Apple had done a serious overhaul of the Air.
 Needless to say, it was about time to bring the thing up to speed.

-Adding Retina display — which the base model MacBook and the Pro had been enjoying since 2015 — as well as Touch ID, USB-C ports, and the Butterfly keyboard, the MacBook Air had finally caught up to the rest of the MacBook versions.
+Adding a Retina display — which the base model MacBook and the Pro had been enjoying since 2015 — as well as Touch ID, USB-C ports, and the Butterfly keyboard, the MacBook Air had finally caught up to the rest of the MacBook versions.
 Weirdly enough, Apple removed the choice of an i7 processor, leaving users with the i5 alone.
-It was no matter, though, because two years later brought Apple’s M1 chip anyway.
+It did not matter, though, because two years later brought Apple’s M1 chip anyway.

 Before that, they upgraded the fourth generation Intel-core just one more time: In 2019, they added True Tone display, upgraded the Butterfly keyboard, and improved battery, storage, memory, and graphics.
 Then, in 2020, they did away with the i5 for good and added in the M1.
 This 2020 update also saw the substitution of the Magic keyboard and a $100 price drop.